Mixture of Concept Bottleneck Experts

 \mypar{Functional form.} Navigation through the functional form dimension is realized by performing different inferences over the generative process.
 For instance, the user can fix $o$, $e$, and $v$, reducing the problem to a parametric linear function where only the parameters $\theta$ are learned from data.
 Alternatively, one can fix only part of the structure by setting a sub-expression (specific $o$ and $e$ for a subset of nodes) while learning the remaining operators, edges and subset of concepts $v$ from data, enabling the incorporation of domain knowledge without fully specifying the expression tree.
 Finally, one can provide only the vocabulary $\mc{W}$ of interpretable operators while learning the entire expression tree $t$ from data, subject to the constraint that all operators belong to $\mc{W}$.
 Each scenario is naturally accommodated through appropriate conditioning and marginalization within our probabilistic framework.

 \mypar{Number of Experts.} Models based on a finite set of prototypes are often considered a strict requirement to ensure global interpretability~\cite{rudin2019stop,rudin2022interpretable}.
-In the proposed model, each prediction is obtained by executing a tree selected from a finite set.
-This allows the global behavior of the task predictor to be inspected and validated by the user.
+Indeed, in the proposed framework we consider a finite set of expression trees, allowing the task predictor to be inspected and validated by the user in finite time — along with other important properties discussed in Appendix~\ref{app:global_interpretability}.
 To realize this, we model $p(t\mid x)$ as a mixture obtained by marginalizing over $M$ discrete indices:

-where $p(m\mid x)$, called the \emph{selector}, is a learnable distribution that routes each input $x$ to one of the $M$ available expressions~\citep{debot2024interpretable}.
-To ensure that each index $m$ corresponds to a unique expression, $p(t \mid m)$ is modeled as a degenerate distribution that places all its probability mass on the $m$-th expression tree $\delta_t(t_m)$.
+where $p(m\mid x)$, called the \emph{selector}, is a learnable distribution that routes each input $x$ to a specific index $m$~\citep{debot2024interpretable}.
+Given Eq.~\ref{eq:tree_mixture}, multiple expression trees $t$ might be associated to the same index $m$, ultimately reducing the interpretability of the final prediction~\citep{breiman2001random,meinshausen2010node}.
+Therefore, to ensure that each index $m$ corresponds to a unique expression tree, $p(t \mid m)$ is modeled as a degenerate distribution that places all its probability mass on the $m$-th expression tree, $\delta_t(t_m)$.
+Hence, given a realization $m$, there is exactly one expression tree $t_m$ associated with it.
 By varying $M$, we adjust the number of experts, balancing expressiveness (obtained with high values of $M$) and interpretability (obtained by lower values of $M$).
 Under the above assumptions \cref{eq:joint_factorization} can be rewritten in conditional form as:

 \mypar{Expressiveness-Interpretability trade-off. } The flexibility on the functional form allows \classacrosingular{s} to connect with different variants of the universal approximation theorem \cite{cybenko1989approximation}.
 Moreover, $\mc{T}$ and the number of experts $M$ play a crucial role in calibrating the trade-off between the expressiveness and the complexity of the functions represented by any expert, as we demonstrate in the following.